zigomir/rubber_ring/README.md

 ## About

 This CMS helps you build editable pages fast.
-You define which content (`image`, `text`, `html`) should be editable for your users.
+You define which content (`image`, `text`, `link`) should be editable for your users.
 Limitation, that only developer sets what page parts are editable is good for keeping the design intact.
+It is basically backend for `contenteditable`.

 ## Benefits